ufal/npfl129/exam/questions.md

 #### Questions@:, Lecture 4 Questions

 - Define mean squared error and show how it can be derived using MLE.
-What assuptions do we make during such derivation?
+What assumptions do we make during such derivation?
 [10]

 - Considering $K$-class logistic regression model, write down its parameters (including their size) and explain how we decide what classes the input data belong to (including the formula for the softmax function).
 [10]